ralna/GALAHAD/doc/Python/wcp.rst

             * **-4**

-              The bound constraints are inconsistent.
+              The constraint bounds are inconsistent.

             * **-5**

               The constraints appear to have no feasible point.

-            * **-7**

-              The objective function appears to be unbounded from below on the feasible set.

             * **-9**